 rape conviction &

 Be careful who you choose as a mentor.
-We are all fallen in our very nature, we all have destructive tendencies like Tyson.
-If your mentor is not willing to confront your deficiencies and help you to overcome your lazy or destructive behaviors, then you will miss out on the difficulties and victories of training your soul.
-Teaching it to be disciplined and submit to the will of the Father.
-Battling sin in your life.
-Seeing the Holy Spirit overcome your fallen nature and transform you into the image of his son.
+We are all fallen in our very nature; we all have destructive tendencies like Tyson.
+If your mentor is not willing to confront your deficiencies and help you to overcome your lazy or destructive behaviors, then you will miss out on the challenges and victories of training your soul.
+We must learn to be disciplined and submit to the will of the Father; it doesn’t come naturally.
+But when we learn this important lesson, we see the Holy Spirit overcome our fallen nature and transform us into the image of his son.

-Your guides on this journey are your mentors, elders, your fathers of the faith.
+Your guides on this journey are your mentors, elders, and your fathers of the faith.
 Don’t be fooled into following flashy ministries that make you feel good.
-They tell you that you are important or that you are needed.
-Instead of saying you that you are flawed, and you need Him.
+They tell you that you are important or needed instead of saying that you are flawed, and you need Him.

-Millennials this is for you: I have a deep respect for your generation and the potential you have to make a tremendous impact on the world we live in.
+Millennials, this is for you: I deeply respect your generation and the potential you have to make a tremendous impact on the world we live in.
 But this is something you have to get right.

-I have found that Millennials want mentorship, they want to be discipled.
-BUT, when you confront their issues, their failings or their spiritual laziness they balk and tend to go looking for another mentor who will be more encouraging and supportive.
+I have found that Millennials want mentorship; they want to be discipled.
+BUT, when you confront their issues, failings, or spiritual laziness, they balk and tend to look for another mentor who will be more encouraging and supportive.

 Don’t make the same mistake Tyson made.
-The ones who say the hard things are usually the ones who love you and want you to succeed.
-If you pay heed to their direction and mentorship, you will see victory and transformation.
-If you follow the ones who merely tickle your ears, you will look back after 20 years and find yourself in the same place you were before, dealing with the same issues and being defeated by life and your sin nature.
+The ones who say the hard things usually love you and want you to succeed.
+If you heed their direction and mentorship, you will see victory and transformation.
+If you follow the ones who merely tickle your ears, you will look back after 20 years and find yourself in the same place you were before, dealing with the same issues and being defeated by life and your sinful nature.

 Do you have a mentor who has helped you deal with your spiritual laziness and misguided behaviors?
 I challenge you to write them a note today.
 Say thank you.
 Tell them how much they mean to you.